BA (Hons) Animation and Visual Effects

 The course will be particularly attractive for students who may want to explore a career in animation, working on films, TV, games, web animation, online & mobile content and advertising.

-Interact with us at our course blog and Facebook page.
+Interact with us at our course blog, Facebook page and check out our animation studio.
 Make sure to watch Alex Williams' showreel to discover more about this exciting course.

 Discover our news e-flyer which outlines the unique aspects of this course and why Bucks is the University of choice for animation and visual effects.